 The virtue of these mutualistic bacteria, with Pseudonocardia prominent amongst them, is that they are genetically-specialised to offer continual production of varied self-similar but non-repeating antifungal compound assemblages (Pathak, Kett, and Marvasi 2019).
 By so doing they produce stochastically-varying anti-fungal conditions to which parasitic fungi cannot respond with sufficient rapidity to ‘outwit’; a ‘Red Queen environment’ to keep them evolutionarily outmanoeuvred.

 It is therefore important to find out whether single-drug–resistance steps would be selected for or against in a multidrug environment.
 We speculate that mixtures of bacterial antifungal variants would help ants’ antifungal peptides retain their efficacy, delaying the parasite’s antifungal resistance.
 The first important assumption is that antibiotic interactions can change with the acquisition of particular mutations (leading to resistance) (Baym, Stone, and Kishony 2016).
 In Figure 2, three models are proposed.
 In the Induced Synergy Model (Figure 2 A) ants’ antifungal peptides act in synergy with the bacterial antifungal mixtures.
 In this model the parasite may develop an antifungal peptide-resistance allele which, whilst conferring resistance to the antifungal peptide, also changes its interaction with the bacterial antifungal mixture, making the resistant parasite more sensitive to the overall treatment.
 This principle has been established in other contexts, such as in Escherichia coli and cell lung cancer lines resistant to chemotherapeutics (Wood et al. 2014).
 Efficacy persistence of bacterial antifungal mixtures is greater than that of individual compounds, so that complexes of antifungal peptides isolated from maggots of Calliphoridae flies prevent development of resistance better than their individual component small molecules and peptides (Chernysh, Gordya, and Suborova 2015).
 The second model (Figure 2 B) shows the collateral sensitivity which occurs without co-application of the bacterial antifungal and the antifungal peptide.
 Mutant alleles conferring resistance to antifungal peptides induce susceptibility to the bacterial antifungal (Baym, Stone, and Kishony 2016).
-In the third model (Figure 2, C), the two molecules interact, and the sensitive microorganisms can grow at high concentrations of bacterial antifungal when peptide antifungal is also present.
-However, the efficacy of antifungal is reduced due to the evolution of resistance to co-applied antifungal peptide.
+In the third model (Figure 2, C), the two molecules interact, and the sensitive microorganisms can grow at high concentrations of bacterial antifungal when the peptide antifungal is also present.
+However, the efficacy of bacterial antifungals is reduced due to the evolution of resistance to co-applied antifungal peptide.
 In all these contexts cycling of bacterial antifungal mixtures may prevent the parasite’s escape towards resistance.
 Thus, the rapidity of bacterial antibiotic evolutionary rate does not solely rely on antibiotic cycling.
 Cycling utilises a recurring series of antibiotics, but antibiotic production by Pseudonocardia (or other microorganisms) is unlikely to exhibit a cyclic development, rather it produces unpredictable, non-repetitive compound variants over time (Pathak, Kett, and Marvasi 2019).